Tosin5S/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c: a program that prints the alphabet in lowercase, followed by a new line.

 3-print_alphabets.c: a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+4-print_alphabt.c: a program that prints the alphabet in lowercase, followed by a new line.